LC0117/nvim-slumber/README.md

 # Backup

 This repo is mainly for my backup.
 It works well on my mac and PC.
+Installation is quite easy.
+Just make sure you have `git` installed in PATH, clone this repo, and open `nvim`.
+A command `:PackerSync` should be enough.